Rose Venerini: Death and legacy

 Dedicated to the education of girls and young women and to the "passion for God and passion for the salvation of souls", Venerini followed the spirituality of Saint Ignatius of Loyola and combined "an active apostolate with a life of contemplative prayer".
-She also celebrated the Eucharist daily.
+She also received the Holy Communion daily.
 As the Vatican states, "She knew that the proclamation of the Good News could be received if people were first liberated from the darkness of ignorance and error.
-Moreover, she intuited that professional training could give woman a human promotion and affirmation in society...Rosa, without pretense and well before its time in history, offered to the Church the model of the Apostolic Religious Community".
+Moreover, she intuited that professional training could give woman a human promotion and affirmation in society ...
+Rosa, without pretense and well before its time in history, offered to the Church the model of the Apostolic Religious Community".
 The document also quotes Venerini: "I feel so nailed to the Will of God that nothing else matters, neither death nor life.
 I want what He wants; I want to serve Him as much as pleases Him and no more".

 Venerini died in Rome on May 7, 1728, when a cult began after miracles were claimed in her name.
 Her remains were interned in the Church of the Gesù and transferred to the General Motherhouse in Rome when she was beatified in 1952.
 She was canonized by Pope Benedict XVI on October 15, 2006.
 Her confraternity was raised to a religious congregation called the Religious Teachers Venerini (or Venerini sisters), which began working with Italian immigrants in the U.S. in 1909 and in Switzerland from 1971 to 1985.
 They established the first day care centers throughout the Northeastern U.S. The Venerini sisters also worked in India, Brazil, Cameroon, Romania, Albania, Chile, Venezuela and Nigeria.
 Her feast day is May 7.